Nathaniel C. Comfort: Education

 Comfort received a B.A. in marine biology from the University of California, Berkeley in 1985.
 He received an M.S. in neurobiology and behavior from Cornell University in 1990.
 After working as a science writer at Cold Spring Harbor Laboratory, he completed his Ph.D. in history at Stony Brook University in 1997.

 Career

 Comfort was an associate professor of history and the deputy director at the Center for History of Recent Science at George Washington University from 1997 to 2003.
 He joined the faculty at Johns Hopkins faculty in 2003.

 He is a member of the History of Science Society and the International Society for the History, Philosophy, and Social Studies of Biology.
 He is on the editorial board of History and Philosophy of the Life Sciences.
 Comfort published 30 essays and reviews in Nature 2001–2019, and was one of the few authors selected to celebrate the magazine's 150th anniversary.

-Personal
+Personal life

 Comfort married molecular biologist Carol W. Greider in 1993.
 They have two children.
 They divorced in 2011.